adv0cat/renewx/packages/core/README.md

 // After using the "first" element, we use the "second" nextElement(document.getElementById("second"));
+// or...
+// The same element change, but through the default "set" action element.set(document.getElementById("second"));
 ```

 #### Watching multiple state stores using _watch_ function: